Site Index • Wiki • Blog

 the date of separation, the date of filing divorce, or the date of

-whole point of the coverture fraction.
-As explained above, an enhanced
+entire point of a retirement coverture fraction.
+An enhanced

-retirement value does not manifest until 3 years of continued duty
+retirement value does not manifest or acrue until 3 years of continued

-It is worth nothing that the Dual Coverture
+It is worth nothing that the Area Method

 handling of military duty and promotion before and after the marriage,